polarityio/maxmind/README.md

 ### Return all Countries for On-Demand Lookups

+If checked, the integration will return results for all countries when an On-demand search is run (i.e., Country Whitelist and Country Blacklist settings will be ignored for On-Demand lookups).

 ### Show Full Country Name

 If checked, integration will always display the full country name rather than just the country ISO Code in the MaxMind notification summary